 I remember the first time I was blown away by a jack-o’-lantern design.
 It was the first annual Halloween issue of Martha Stewart Living.
 (This kind of sounds like a teenage boy describing the first time he saw a pin-up in Playboy, but I digress.)
 Her jack-o’-lanterns had intricate patterns that went way beyond triangular eyes and a jagged mouth.
 And she used all sorts of tools, like a Dremel and an electric drill.
 They were gorgeous, and nothing I could ever make on my own.

 However, over the years I came to terms with my limited crafting ability.
-I stick with what I can do, but occasionally I still come up with a winner, like this Sorting Hat.
-(Hey, it looks like a Sorting Hat to me.)
+I stick with what I can do, but occasionally I still come up with a winner, like the one time I carved a Sorting Hat.

 My lack of artistic ability doesn’t keep me from dreaming of lighting up my sidewalk with beautiful jack-o’-lanterns.
 I hunted down several amazing jack-o’-lantern ideas for geeks, just for fun.